TAHD

 Lake and Pond Swimming Areas

 The northwest part of Connecticut is dotted with numerous lakes, ponds and streams that provide a major attraction for summer recreational activities.
 The Torrington Area Health District has, for a number of years, maintained an extensive bathing water sampling program for lakes and ponds in our member towns.
-We test many different locations at more than 30 lakes and ponds in the Health District including municipal and lake association beaches, swim clubs and boat launch sites.
-The sampling period extends from the end of May through the month of August.
-Beaches at State parks are tested by the State Department of Environmental Protection, and information about their water quality can be obtained by calling 1-860-424-3051 during the operating season.
+We only test municipal bathing areas maintained by the member towns.
+The sampling period extends from Memorial Day to Labor Day.
+Beaches at State parks are tested by the State Department of Environmental Protection, and information about their water quality can be obtained from their website during the operating season.
 Federally owned flood control dams used for recreation swimming are under the jurisdiction of the Army Corp of Engineers.

 The sanitary quality of bathing water is dependent on a number of factors.
 An imaginary line drawn around a lake encompassing all the land that eventually drains into that lake defines what is referred to as a "watershed".
 Activities that take place on the watershed can have an impact on water quality.
 Failing septic systems, large farms, storm water runoff as well as land development have an effect on the overall water quality.
 The number of swimmers also can effect short-term water quality.
 Large numbers of bathers in a confined beach area tend to increase the bacteria levels.
 As the number of bathers decreases these levels fall back due to the large amount of dilution water and the constant current movements of the lake or pond.
 In some very small bathing ponds that are subject to heavy use, it is sometimes necessary to add fresh water from wells or springs to the pond.
 The rule of thumb for small ponds with inlet and outlet flow is that there should be a minimum of 1000gallons\day\bather available for dilution.